ragaire/miscellaneous-darkrp/README.md

 ### About the module
 Uses SetNWInt("PropBanEndTime", 0), So you can use GetNWInt("PropBanEndTime") on huds or other things to show a display if you are prop banned.
 Bad practice? i dont know.
 It works and it useful for hud displays.

-Due to the way it calculates time, you cannot ban indefinitally.
+Due to the way it calculates time, you cannot ban indefinitely.
 Sorry!

 view https://ronnyg.xyz to contact me